Principles and Practice of Engineering (PE), including the Structural (SE) Exam

 After the fourth and subsequent failure of a PE exam or component of the SE exam (in the same discipline or component), examinees will be required to present to the Board evidence of having acquired additional relevant formal learning before being approved to sit for the exam or component in the future.
 The examinee will be eligible to retake the failed exam or component for one additional attempt.

 - Relevant formal learning means coursework consisting of at least two semester credit hours at the undergraduate or graduate level in the knowledge areas identified as failed in the NCEES exam diagnostic report.

 - The coursework must be acceptable at, or transferable to, an institution that offers EAC/ABET-accredited engineering programs.
 Online coursework is acceptable.

 - Examination preparatory classes, continuing education offerings, class auditing, and individual study do not satisfy the formal learning requirement.

 - Verification of such must be sent directly to the Board from the institution at which the course(s) was taken.

 - The retake application, filing fee, and all supporting documents must be received by the "First Time Application" deadline listed above.

 Notification of the Board's action will be sent once reviewed.
 Approved applicants must register with and submit the exam registration fees directly with NCEES by the deadline posted on their website.
 Applicants must receive approval from the Nebraska board to sit for the exam or component prior to registering with NCEES.
-Failure to do so may result in the loss of registration feed paid to NCEES and/or the eligibility to sit for the exam.
+Failure to do so may result in the loss of registration fees paid to NCEES and/or the eligibility to sit for the exam.

 If you have any questions about the requirements for qualifying to sit for the PE or SE exams, please contact us.